martinvahi/mmmv_devel_tools/src/bonnet/lib/kibuvits_ruby_library/README.md

     KIBUVITS_HOME

 which holds a full path to the folder that contains the README.md that You are currently reading.
-It's OK to define the KIBUVITS_HOME in a KRL client project.
+It is OK to define the KIBUVITS_HOME in a KRL client project.

 The whole KRL can be included by